 Modes of Reproduction

-Modes of reproduction in crop plants mainly devided into two categories:
+Modes of reproduction in crop plants mainly divided into two categories:

 1. Asexual reproduction.